Dylan-Thomson/JavaScriptCalculator/README.md

 # Calculator
 Simple calculator app built using jQuery and JavaScript.
 It behaves like your standard non-scientific calculator, allowing you to chain operations before hitting `=` to get the result.

 I built this a while back for FreeCodeCamp but revisited it to add operator precedence.
-The calculator will now perform multiplication/division from left to right before doing subtraction.
+The calculator will now perform multiplication/division from left to right before doing addition and subtraction.

 ## Future Updates
 * Update Bootstrap version from 3 to 4